If you or a loved one suffered serious side effects after DePuy hip replacement surgery, you have company.

 Unfortunately, most information about the DePuy legal actions comes in the context of some sort of advocacy.
 No doubt, you’ve found dozens of law firms that “specialize” in hip replacement lawsuits.
 Meanwhile, Johnson & Johnson, the company that owns DePuy Orthopedics, Inc., offers its own seemingly articulate and convincing take.

 In today’s blog post and in a subsequent one later this week, we’ll try to describe the gist of the DuPuy controversy in plain language and give you tools and resources to make progress with your case.
-Of course, the Law Offices of Michael A. DeMayo does specialize in hip replacement lawsuits, so we can’t claim to be neutral observers.
+Of course, DeMayo Law Offices does specialize in hip replacement lawsuits, so we can’t claim to be neutral observers.
 However, our goal, above all else, is to ensure that injured victims gain clarity and peace of mind.
 Even if you choose another firm to represent you — or decide to take no legal action at all — we hope these articles will prove valuable to you.